Top 6 Misconceptions About E-Invoicing in France for 2026

 Can I still send paper invoices under the French e-invoicing rules?

 No, paper invoices will not be compliant for domestic B2B transactions after 1st September, 2026.
-All businesses must transition to electronic invoicing using structured formats through certified PDP platforms.
+All businesses must transition to electronic invoicing using structured formats through certified PA platforms.

 Does e-invoicing just mean sending PDFs by email?